pascalpp/current-desktop-color/README.md

 # Help wanted

-If you have a Mac with `gh` and Xcode installed and would like to help troubleshoot an API issue I'm having, read on.
+If you have a Mac with git and Xcode installed and would like to help troubleshoot an API issue I'm having, read on.

+## The problem

-# Get the current desktop fill color
+- I'm trying to set the desktop image and fill color programmatically in Mac OS using the `NSWorkspace.shared.setDesktopImageURL` method.
+- One of the options for that method is `fillColor`, which is supposed to set the color that shows through transparent desktop images.
+But it doesn't seem to work.
+- The related method `NSWorkspace.shared.desktopImageOptions` is supposed to return the current desktop image options, including the fill color, but it doesn't seem to work either.

+I've tested this on three machines.

+- One machine, running macOS Monterey on Intel, is able to set and get the fill color correctly.
+- Two other machines, running macOS Sonoma on Apple Silicon, ignore the fill color option when I try to set it, and they return nil when I try to get it.

-This is a small CLI app written in Swift to test the `NSWorkspace.shared.desktopImageOptions` API in Mac OS.
-It just reads some settings and prints them to the console.
+So I've created a small CLI app written in Swift to test read `NSWorkspace.shared.desktopImageOptions` and print some info to the console.

 ### To run this app: